Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Install MITMProxy in a FreeBSD Jail

-Careful: Please read the whole section before trying any commands because I backtracked a bit but want to explain why.
+Careful: Please read the whole section before trying any commands because I backtracked a bit and want to explain why.

-You’ll notice that there are only three binaries about 24 MiB each.
-As I understand it, they have a self-contained Python 3 environment and frozen dependencies.
-I’d like to jail these binaries because, well, because.
+You’ll notice that there are only three binaries at about 24 MiB each.
+As I understand it, they include a self-contained Python 3 environment with frozen dependencies.
+I’d like to jail these binaries because—well, because.
 First, let’s see if there is a vulnerability report for mitmproxy at vuxml.freebsd.org.
 Nothing.
 How about at Exploit-DB?
 Nothing again.
 Good.

 First, what version of FreeBSD is this pfSense install?